 Mammograms are safe, free and you can get one without an order from a health care provider.
+For eligible Inuit, medical transportation may be provided through the Non-Insured Health Benefits Program.

 For more information on breast cancer screening, please visit: ontariohealth.ca/breast